|Program title||2020-21 expenditure ($'000)|| 2021–22|

 Victoria’s irrigation sector is facing unprecedented challenges driven by socio-economic, climatic and environmental pressures, including declines in water availability, changes in global commodity markets and the rationalisation and modernisation of delivery infrastructure in irrigation areas.

 The Rural Water Projects and Connections team of the Water and Catchments Group initiates and oversees rural water infrastructure projects while also securing funding for future rural water infrastructure investment in response to community expectations for government to address future water reliability and access.

 The Rural Water Project (RWP) team’s objectives are:

 - Targeted and efficient investment in rural water infrastructure, ensuring rural communities are adequately prepared for drought and long-term water security.
-E.g. the Macalister Irrigation District (MID) Phase 2 Modernisation Project and Goulburn-Murray Water (GMW) Connections Project
+For example, the Macalister Irrigation District (MID) Phase 2 Modernisation Project and Goulburn-Murray Water (GMW) Connections Project.

 - Improved rural water security in targeted areas: reduction in water losses and water returned to the environment through public investment demonstrate improvements in water efficiency.